-Oxistat® Cream and Lotion are indicated for the topical treatment of the following dermal infections: tinea pedis, tinea cruris, and tinea corporis due to Trichophyton rubrum, Trichophyton mentagrophytes, or Epidermophyton floccosum.
-Oxistat® Cream is indicated for the topical treatment of tinea (pityriasis) versicolor due to Malassezia furfur (see DOSAGE AND ADMINISTRATION and CLINICAL STUDIES).
+Oxistat Lotion is indicated for the topical treatment of the following dermal infections: tinea pedis, tinea cruris, and tinea corporis due to Trichophyton rubrum, Trichophyton mentagrophytes, or Epidermophyton floccosum (see DOSAGE AND ADMINISTRATION and CLINICAL STUDIES).

-Oxistat® Cream and Lotion are contraindicated in individuals who have shown hypersensitivity to any of their components.
+Oxistat Lotion is contraindicated in individuals who have shown hypersensitivity to any of their components.

-Oxistat® (oxiconazole nitrate) Cream, 1% and Oxistat® (oxiconazole nitrate) Lotion, 1% are not for ophthalmic or intravaginal use.
+Oxistat (oxiconazole nitrate) Lotion, 1% is for topical use only and not for oral, ophthalmic or intravaginal use.

-General: Oxistat® Cream and Lotion are for external dermal use only.
-Avoid introduction of Oxistat® Cream or Lotion into the eyes or vagina.
-If a reaction suggesting sensitivity or chemical irritation should occur with the use of Oxistat® Cream or Lotion, treatment should be discontinued and appropriate therapy instituted.
+Oxistat Lotion is for external dermal use only.
+Avoid introduction of Oxistat Lotion into the mouth, eyes, or vagina.
+If a reaction suggesting sensitivity or chemical irritation should occur with the use of Oxistat Lotion, treatment should be discontinued and appropriate therapy instituted.
 If signs of epidermal irritation should occur, the drug should be discontinued.